filfreire/filfreire.github.io/_drafts/easily_getting_and_uploading_jenkins.md

+---
+layout: post
-# Easily cloning and uploading jenkins jobs
+title: "(DRAFT) Easily cloning and uploading jenkins jobs"
+categories: [draft]
+---

 ## TL;DR:
 - Create a script to get the names of the jobs you might want (inside a view)